mzufferey/omics/index.md

 we developed the Biofactoid (biofactoid.org) software suite, which crowdsources structured knowledge in articles from authors.
 Biofactoid is a web-based system that lets scientists draw a network of interactions between genes, their products, and chemical compounds and employs smart-automation to translate user input into a structured language using the expressive power of a formal ontology.
 The

+see refs in                         The status of causality in biological databases: data resources and data retrieval possibilities to support logical  modeling                    (Touré et al. 2020)